-Unopened oil made from avocados has a shelf life of about 24 months while opened oil is best used within six months of opening.
+Unopened oil made from avocados has a shelf life of about 24 months, while opened oil is best used within six months of opening.
 Always store oil in a cool dry place away from heat and light.

 Ready for some delicious recipes that include avocado oil nutrition?
 Here are just a few to get you started:

-- If you’re comparing avocado oil vs olive oil, both can add healthy fats to your diet, but oil made from avocados has a higher smoke point than olive oil so it’s a better choice for cooking, especially with higher heat.
+- This oil is a healthier choice than highly processed and refined oils like canola oil — plus oil made from avocados has a higher smoke point than olive oil so it’s a better choice for cooking, especially with higher heat.